pratyush1712/react-express/README.md

-# React Express + DevOps
+# Harmonious Sounds

-Welcome to React Express + DevOps - a web app built with React and Express, with a focus on improving DevOps skills.
-The app follows a basic React-Express architecture and has been deployed using **Okteto**.
+Welcome to Harmonious Sounds - a web app built with React, Express, Flask, and Nginx, with a focus on improving DevOps skills.
+The app follows a microservices architecture and has been deployed using **Okteto**.

 Website Link: https://nginx-devops-pratyush1712.cloud.okteto.net/